TidalFinance/tidal-contracts-v2/README.md

 and
 `contracts/helper/EventAggregator.sol`

-# 1. Admin and Committee
+# 1. Pool Manager and Committee

 Every Pool is a standalone smart contract.
 It is made upgradeable with OpenZeppelin’s Proxy Upgrade Pattern.

-Owner of the Pool assigns an admin and a committee of voters.
-And the admin has the power to do the following:
+When the Pool was initialized, pool manager and committee members are assigned.

+Pool manager can:

+- Enable or disable the pool in emergency
-- Configuring the parameters of the Pool.
+- Configure pool parameters
-- Adding new policies or editing existing policies
+- Add new policies or edit existing policies
-- Propose for a payout (by specifying amount and payment address)
+- Propose for a payout, or claim (by specifying amount and payment address)

+Committee members can:

+- Vote for a payout request
+- Propose and vote to change the pool manager
+- Propose and vote to change committee members
+- Propose and vote to change the voting threshold

-The committee can vote on the proposal submitted by the admin.
-Once the voting result reaches a minimum threshold, then the proposal can be executed.
+Once a proposal received enough approving votes, then it can be executed.

 # 2. Sellers and Buyers